CarlosReyesV/Recipes_Browser/README.md

 # Recipe Browser
-Connected to TheMealDB API to get data, made with Vue.js, Vue Router and Vuex
+Connected to TheMealDB API to get data

 You can:
 - Search meals by name, by letter or by ingredient